What Is PasswordIQ?

 Note: If you have multiple AD domains, you'll need to install a different instance of the client for each domain.

-- You have access to a KMSAT account that has Read/Write access to PasswordIQ.
+- You need to be a KMSAT admin or have a security role with Read/Write access to PasswordIQ.

 The PasswordIQ client scans each user for 11 vulnerabilities and reports the vulnerabilities that it finds to KMSAT.